Lung Cancer Choices©© 5th Edition Menu

 EGFR inhibitors

-BLU-945 is a fourth generation EGFR inhibitor that has activity against both “double mutants” with EGFRm and T790m, as well as “triple mutants” with EGFRm, T790m and C797s.9 Both T790m and C797s mutations have been well documented as resistance mechanisms to EGFR TKI drugs.
-Fourth generation compounds such as BLU-945 seek to block not only the original EGFR mutation, but also the more common resistance mechanisms which may develop, thereby prolonging a patients response and extending the time to progression on first line therapy.
-Although there are only pre-clinical data available at this time, a phase 1 clinical trial is planned to start enrollment in the summer of 2021.10
+BLU-945 is a fourth generation EGFR inhibitor that has activity against both “double mutants” with EGFRm and T790m, as well as “triple mutants” with EGFRm, T790m and C797s.17 Both T790m and C797s mutations have been well documented as resistance mechanisms to EGFR TKI drugs.
+Fourth generation compounds such as BLU-945 seek to block not only the original EGFR mutation, but also the more common resistance mechanisms which may develop, thereby prolonging a patient’s response and extending the time to progression on first line therapy.
+A phase 1/2 trial (NCT04862780) is currently ongoing to further evaluate the safety and efficacy of this compound.18

 ALK inhibitors

-TXP-0131 is a novel ALK inhibitor that demonstrated potent activity against many known ALK resistance mutations in pre-clinical studies, most excitingly it was active against G1202R as well as all the known compound or “double” resistance mutations which have been challenging to target previously.
-A phase 1/2 trial (FORGE-1) evaluating TXP-0131 is expected to open and begin enrollment in 2021.18
+TPX-0131 is a novel ALK inhibitor that demonstrated potent activity against many known ALK resistance mutations in pre-clinical studies, most excitingly it was active against G1202R as well as all the known compound or “double” resistance mutations which have been challenging to target previously.
+A phase 1/2 trial (FORGE-1) evaluating TPX-0131 is currently enrolling patients.34

 ROS-1 Inhibitors

-Because the ROS1 signaling receptor target is conformationally quite similar to that of ALK and TRK, Lorlatinib (FDA approved for use with ALK rearrangements) is also being evaluated for efficacy against ROS1 in Phase 2 trials, with promising results.21 Although not FDA approved, Lorlatinib is recommended by NCCN guidelines for second-line therapy in patients with ROS1 rearrangement after they progress on Crizotinib.
+Because the ROS1 signaling receptor target is conformationally quite similar to that of ALK and TRK, lorlatinib (FDA approved for use with ALK rearrangements) is also being evaluated for efficacy against ROS1 in Phase 2 trials, with promising results.37 Although not FDA approved, lorlatinib is recommended by NCCN guidelines for second-line therapy in patients with ROS1 rearrangement after they progress.38

-Taletrectinib (AB-106 / DS-6051b) is a new selective ROS1/NTRK inhibitor that showed promising pre-clinical data and is currently undergoing Phase 1 testing in both the US and Japan.22 In the pooled analysis of US and Japanese patients, the ORR was 33% with a median PFS of 14.2 months.23 The compound is exciting to researchers as it has been shown to have activity against the secondary resistance mutation G2032R, which commonly develops after first-line ROS directed targeted therapies such as crizotinib, and also confers resistance to the next-generation inhibitors Lorlatinib and Entrectinib.
+Taletrectinib (AB-106 / DS-6051b) is a new selective ROS1/NTRK inhibitor that showed promising Phase 1 data and is now in Phase 2 trials across North America, Europe and Asia.
+The ongoing TRUST study is evaluating both TKI naïve and crizotinib resistant patients.
+Preliminary results showed an ORR of 90% in the treatment naïve group and 47.6% in the crizotinib resistant group.
+The disease control rate was 95% in the naïve group and 70% in the resistant cohort.
+The compound is exciting to researchers as it has been shown to have activity against the secondary resistance mutation G2032R, which commonly develops after first-line ROS directed targeted therapies such as crizotinib and confers resistance to the next-generation inhibitors lorlatinib and entrectinib.
+Common toxicities included nausea, vomiting, diarrhea, and lab abnormalities (cytopenias and LFT elevation).39

 Foritinib (SAF-189s) is a potent oral TKI with activity against both ALK and ROS.
-Importantly, in pre-clinical studies it has demonstrated activity against the G2032R resistance mutation that often develops after initial ROS-1 directed TKI therapy.24 It is currently being studied in a phase I/II trial enrolling both TKI naïve as well as pre-treated patients.25
+It has demonstrated activity against multiple resistance mechanisms, including the G2032R resistance mutation that often develops after initial ROS-1 directed TKI therapy.
+It is currently being studied in a phase I/II trial enrolling both TKI naïve as well as pre-treated patients.

 Ceritinib has been shown to have activity in the front-line setting for lung cancer patients whose tumors have a ROS-1 rearrangement.
-Unlike for those patients with ALK rearrangement, Ceritinib does not seem to have second-line activity after progression on Crizotinib for ROS1-rearranged tumors.
+Unlike for those patients with ALK rearrangement, ceritinib does not seem to have second-line activity after progression on crizotinib for ROS1-rearranged tumors.
 A Phase 2 trial with 32 patients showed a 62% response rate and 81% disease control rate.
-Activity in the brain was demonstrated, with a 63% disease control rate, although the sample size was small at only 5 patients with brain metastases.26 Common side effects include diarrhea, nausea, vomiting, loss of appetite, and lab value changes including increased liver function enzymes and low phosphate levels.27 Currently Ceritinib is recommended in the NCCN guidelines for first-line use in ROS1rearranged NSCLC, but it does not yet have FDA approval in this indication.
+Activity in the brain was demonstrated, with a 63% disease control rate, although the sample size was small at only 5 patients with brain metastases.42 Common side effects include diarrhea, nausea, vomiting, loss of appetite, and lab value changes including increased liver function enzymes and low phosphate levels.43 Currently ceritinib is recommended in the NCCN guidelines for first-line use in ROS1rearranged NSCLC, but it does not yet have FDA approval in this indication.44

 Cabozantinib is a multi-kinase inhibitor with activity against several cell signaling targets including ROS-1 rearrangement.
-It is being evaluated in lung cancer following progression on Crizotinib and Ceritinib.
-In particular, it has shown efficacy against the G2032R and L2026M resistance mutations found in ROS-1 rearranged tumors.28-29 Safety and efficacy of Cabozantinib continues to be evaluated in lung cancer, but common side effects when used in other types of cancer included nausea, diarrhea, fatigue, mouth sores, and hand-foot syndrome (redness, pain, tingling and numbness to hands and feet).30
+It is being evaluated in lung cancer following progression on crizotinib and ceritinib.
+In particular, it has shown efficacy against the G2032R and L2026M resistance mutations found in ROS-1 rearranged tumors.45-46 Safety and efficacy of cabozantinib continues to be evaluated in lung cancer, but common side effects when used in other types of cancer included nausea, diarrhea, fatigue, mouth sores, and hand-foot syndrome (redness, pain, tingling and numbness to hands and feet).47

-Repotrectinib has demonstrated safety and activity in clinical trials (TRIDENT-1) for patients with advanced ROS-1 fusion NSCLC, with response rates of 91% in the TKI-naïve patient population and 40% in patients who had received previous ROS-1 targeted therapy.31 Repotrectinib also showed a potential to overcome TKI resistance mutations after treatment with Crizotinib.
-It is generally well tolerated, with dizziness, fatigue, contipaiton, taste changes, dyspnea and hypoxia seen in some patients.
-It was granted fast track status by the FDA in August 2020.32
+Repotrectinib has demonstrated safety and activity in clinical trials (TRIDENT-1) for patients with advanced ROS-1 fusion NSCLC, with response rates of 91% in the TKI-naïve patient population and 40% in patients who had received previous ROS-1 targeted therapy.48 Repotrectinib also showed a potential to overcome TKI resistance mutations after treatment with crizotinib.
+In particular, the response rate in patients who developed the G2032R resistance mutation after front line TKI therapy showed a response rate of 58%.
+Repotrectinib also demonstrated efficacy in the brain, with an intracranial response rate of nearly 90% in TKI naïve patients, and nearly 50% in patients who had received prior TKI therapy.49 It is generally well tolerated, with dizziness, fatigue, constipation, taste changes, dyspnea and hypoxia seen in some patients.
+It remains available through clinical trials only, and was granted fast track status by the FDA in August 2020.50

 BRAF Inhibitors

 BRAF mutations are present in 4-5% of NSCLC patients.
 They are divided into three main classes – Class I are the V600 mutations, for which dabrafenib and trametinib are approved.
 Class II and III do not yet have FDA approved targeted therapies.
-Several combination therapies have appeared promising in the pre-clinical setting, and are just entering human clinical trials.
-Some of these include Lifirafenib (a RAF dimer inhibitor) plus mirdametinib (a MEK inhibitor) (NCT03905148) as well as combinations of LXH254 with either LTT462 or trametinib or ribociclib in melanoma patients (NCT04417621).
-Because these compounds are in early stages of clinical trial evaluation little safety, efficacy and response data are available.
-Encorafenib (Braftovi) is a BRAF inhibitor currently being studied in clinical trial in combination with Binimetinib (a MEK inhibitor) in patients with advanced NSCLC whose tumors have a BRAF V600E mutation.
+Several combination therapies have appeared promising in the pre-clinical setting and are now being evaluated in human clinical trials.
+Some of these include lifirafenib (a RAF dimer inhibitor) plus mirdametinib (a MEK inhibitor) (NCT03905148) which enrolled multiple tumor types in the phase 1 cohort and showed a 23% ORR.
+Dose expansion is planned for 2023.51 Additional combination therapies are being evaluated in BRAF mutation positive melanoma patients, for example LXH254 with either LTT462 or trametinib or ribociclib in melanoma patients (NCT04417621).
+Encorafenib (Braftovi) is a BRAF inhibitor currently being studied in clinical trial in combination with binimetinib (a MEK inhibitor) in patients with advanced NSCLC whose tumors have a BRAF V600E mutation.
 Trial enrollment began in June 2019, no results in lung cancer patients have been published to date.
 The combination was approved for melanoma patients with this mutation in 2018.
 Side effects have been shown to include fatigue, nausea, diarrhea, vomiting, abdominal pain, and arthralgia.
-This combination may be less likely to cause fevers than other BRAF targeted therapies.33
+This combination may be less likely to cause fevers than other BRAF targeted therapies.52

 MEK inhibitor

-Bimetinib (MEK162) is being evaluated in combination with other therapeutic agents for lung cancer, including standard of care chemotherapy agents as well as other targeted therapies.
-Common side effects include diarrhea, fatigue, elevated lipase levels, and rash.37 It continues to be evaluated in Phase 2 clinical trial for BRAF mutant NSCLC in combination with Encorafenib, as well as for ALK-rearranged NSCLC in combination with Brigatinib.
+Binimetinib (MEK162) is being evaluated in combination with other therapeutic agents for lung cancer, including standard of care chemotherapy agents, immunotherapy, as well as other targeted therapies.
+Common side effects include diarrhea, fatigue, elevated pancreatic enzymes, and rash.56 It continues to be evaluated in Phase 2 clinical trial for BRAF mutant NSCLC in combination with encorafenib, as well as for ALK-rearranged NSCLC in combination with brigatinib.
 It remains available through clinical trials only.

 NTRK Inhibitors